Skip to main content

 Table of Contents

 Document summarization is a critical NLP task that helps users quickly grasp key information from long documents.
 But how do you know if your model is actually working?
-This guide shows a workflow that starts with evaluation and acceptance criteria before touching models.
+This guide shows a workflow that starts with evaluation and acceptance criteria before touching models — the approach that got a finance report summarizer from prototype to production in three weeks.

 #